Sports Massage 101 – The Basics Every Professional Should Know

 - While the methods may vary, the basic goal is the same.
 To improve the health of the athlete.
 Increasing blood flow, relieving tension, stretching muscle fibers, breaking down scar tissue, and providing a relaxing experience all work to achieve this goal.

-If this sounds like something you’re interested in, check out Fremont College’s sports and rehabilitation therapy program and get started on a rewarding career doing something you enjoy.
+If this sounds like something you’re interested in, check out Fremont University’s sports and rehabilitation therapy program and get started on a rewarding career doing something you enjoy.